-- In some developments, in-place residents may need to be relocated as a result of properties undergoing repairs, being demolished and rebuilt, or when assistance is transferred from one site to another.
+- Alternative housing options may involve a variety of housing options, including but not limited to: - Transfers to public housing - Admission to other affordable housing properties subject to the applicable program rules - Housing choice voucher (HCV) assistance - Homeownership programs subject to the applicable program rules - Other options identified by the CCHA - However, for projects that applied for conversion prior to November 10, 2016, the following applies [Notice PIH 2014-17]: - In some developments, in-place residents may need to be relocated as a result of properties undergoing repairs, being demolished and rebuilt, or when assistance is transferred from one site to another.
 RAD program rules prohibit the permanent, involuntary relocation of residents as a result of conversion.
 Residents that are temporarily relocated retain the right to return to the project once it has been completed. - Relocation assistance provided to residents will vary depending on the length of time relocation is required.
 Residents must be properly notified in advance of relocation requirements in accordance with RAD program rules and Uniform Relocation Act (URA) requirements.
 Sample informing notices are provided in Appendices 2-5 of Notice PIH 2014-17.
-While the PHA is not required to have a written relocation plan, HUD strongly encourages PHAs to prepare one.
-Appendix I of Notice PIH 2014-17 contains recommended contents for a relocation plan. - In addition, PHAs must undertake a planning process that complies with the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended (URA), although not all relocations under RAD will trigger requirements under URA.
+While the CCHA is not required to have a written relocation plan, HUD strongly encourages CCHAs to prepare one.
+Appendix I of Notice PIH 2014-17 contains recommended contents for a relocation plan. - In addition, CCHAs must undertake a planning process that complies with the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended (URA), although not all relocations under RAD will trigger requirements under URA.
 URA statute and implementing regulations may be found at 49 CFR Part 24. - Any residents that may need to be temporarily relocated to facilitate rehabilitation or construction will have a right to return to an assisted unit at the development once rehabilitation or construction is completed.
 Where the transfer of assistance to a new site is warranted and approved, residents of the converting development will have the right to reside in an assisted unit at the new site once rehabilitation or construction is complete.
-Residents of a development undergoing conversion of assistance may voluntarily accept a PHA or owner's offer to permanently relocate to another assisted unit, and thereby waive their right to return to the development after rehabilitation or construction is completed.
+Residents of a development undergoing conversion of assistance may voluntarily accept a CCHA or owner's offer to permanently relocate to another assisted unit, and thereby waive their right to return to the development after rehabilitation or construction is completed.